Coaxial escapement: Critical virtue

 The critical virtue of the Daniels escapement is the virtual elimination of the sliding friction component; i.e., the sliding of the pallet stones over the teeth of the escapement gear.
 What little sliding friction remains is due to the impossibility of maintaining an exact tangential geometry throughout the duration of an impulse.

-Radial friction vs. sliding friction
+Radial friction vis- sliding friction

 By utilizing radial friction instead of sliding friction at the impulse surfaces the coaxial escapement significantly reduces friction, theoretically resulting in longer service intervals (though many factors influence this including lubricant aging) and greater accuracy over time.

 Commercialization

 The escapement was commercialized in 1999 by Omega SA when it introduced the first mass-produced watch incorporating the technology.
 It is the only escapement other than the Swiss lever escapement that is produced on an industrial scale.
 When it first came to the market as the Caliber 2500, it had an oscillation rate of 28,800 beats per hour (8 beats per second), considered a "hi-beat" movement.
 But the rate was reduced to 25,200 beats per hour (7 beats per second) in the Caliber 2500C.
 "While Daniels has recognized the advantages of higher beat movements, he has also noted that they aggravate the problem of sliding friction in the escapement (at the escape teeth and pallets).
 Higher beat movements produce increased speed and pressure at these critical surfaces."